theblixguy/Fisher-Iris-kNN-Classifier/README.md

 ## Why is k = 9?

-*k* = 9 was chosen after doing hyperparameter tuning using cross-validation on the training set and the one standard error rule.
+*k* = 9 was chosen after doing hyperparameter tuning using cross-validation on the training set and applying one standard error rule.